Dreamerol/POCKER-CONSOLE-GAME---C-/README.md

 ---

-PROJECT POCKER 10
+## 🃏 Project Details – PROJECT POCKER 10

 I use Visual Studio

 I have one main cpp file with all the functions for the program.

 The project is about playing simple poker, so I decided to arrange the functionality into few sections:

-1.I create structs which represent a card and a player.
+1. I create structs which represent a card and a player.

-2.The I create a function for dealing the cards, using rand() for the indexes of already dealed cards.
+2. Then I create a function for dealing the cards, using rand() for the indexes of already dealt cards.

-3.Then come the functions for evaluating the result based on the cards in every player's hand.
+3. Then come the functions for evaluating the result based on the cards in every player's hand.

-4.I also have a few validations functions for entering answers, or number of players.
+4. I also have a few validation functions for entering answers, or number of players.

-5.In the main() function - I use while cycle for the games until the user enter No, I have used bool flags - indicating for a new game or a tie - I have also a nested for cycle - when asking every player for (r/c/f).
+5. In the main() function - I use a while loop for the games until the user enters No. I have used bool flags indicating a new game or a tie.
+I have also a nested for loop when asking every player for (r/c/f).

-6.If there is a tie - we go back at the beginning of the program - new dealing - new array of dealed and the same algorhitm is executed!
+6. If there is a tie - we go back to the beginning of the program: new dealing, new array of dealt cards, and the same algorithm is executed!